Sex and Gender-Based Misconduct Policy (Title IX)

-When a party submits a written notice of its intent to appeal to the Title IX Coordinator within 10 days of the appealable decision, College will notify the other party in writing and implement appeal procedures equally for both parties.
+When a party submits a written notice of its intent to appeal to the Title IX Coordinator within 10 days of the appealable decision, Excelsior will notify the other party in writing and implement appeal procedures equally for both parties.
 If no written notice of either party’s intent to appeal is sent, then the written determination becomes final after the time period to file an appeal (10 days) has expired.

 Each party will be given a reasonable, equal opportunity to submit a written statement in support of, or challenging, the outcome.
 Each party will have at least 10 days to submit its written statement.
 If a party needs additional time, it can request such additional time from the decision-maker for the appeal.
 Such requests will be granted on a case-by-case basis.
 If the decision-maker for the appeal grants a request for additional time to submit a written statement, all parties will be granted the additional time.

 The decision-maker for the appeal will not be the same person as the decision-maker(s) that reached the determination regarding responsibility or dismissal, the investigator(s), or the Title IX Coordinator.

 The decision-maker for the appeal will issue a written decision describing the result of the appeal and the rationale for the result.
 This decision will be provided to both parties simultaneously and in writing.

 Once the appeal decision has been sent to the parties, the appeal decision is final.